-Climbing and access information for this peak is found on page 284 of the book.
+Climbing and access information for this peak’s southeast ridge is on Page 284 of the book.
 Supplementary beta is found below.
 Updated September 2018

 Rick Baugher likely made the first ascent of this cliffy giant.
 Use the link below to read his trip report.
 Rick calls the peak “The Moat” because of its “proximity to Castle Peak and being surrounded by a natural moat of cliff fortifications and a rubble stream bed.”
 USGS Massacre Mountain